-More than 200 000 tons of residue (olive cakes) are produced yearly from oil extraction out of 1400 oil-plants.
-Since the use of olive by product in ruminant nutrition is limited, it is used generally as fuel.
+More then 200 000 tons of residue (olive cakes) are produced yearly from oil extraction out of 1 400 oil-plants.
+Since the use of olive by-product in ruminant nutrition is limited, it is used generally as fuel.

-The pruning of olive trees gives about 750 000 tons of residues which are used as traditional feedstuff in olive producing zones.
+The pruning of olive trees gives about 750 000 tons or residues which are used as traditional feed-stuff in olive producing zones.
 It should also be noted, that important quantities are used as fuel by rural population.